If you know how to use the verb to be, you can get by in English with only a few more verbs. Without it, you really can’t speak English at all!

 · “How long have you been working for IBM?”

-· “I’ve been with them over four years.
+· “I’ve been with them for over four years.
 It will have been five in January.”

 · “I had been thinking of changing, but they have been very good to me.”

-Pay attention to how many times you hear or read some form of the verb ‘to be.’
-I would guess you can’t go more than a minute or two without finding it-- probably more than twice!
+Notice how often you hear or read some form of the verb ‘to be.’
+I would guess you can’t go more than a minute or two without finding it at least twice!